 Three ground floor bedrooms: 1 x double with en-suite bath, shower over, basin and WC, 2 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with balcony.

 Electric central heating.
 Electric oven and hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi available inside the property and also on-site in leisure areas, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Off road parking for one car.
 Private patio and balcony with furniture.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 20 mins walk.
 Note: Dog owners will need to bring their own bowls and dog beds.
+All facilities on site are included in the price.

 Calstock is a village in Cornwall, although it stands on the meandering River Tamar close to the Devon border and is dominated by the spectacular Calstock Viaduct, a giant 11-arched structure that still carries the railway line above the River Tamar along the picturesque branch line down to Plymouth.
 Calstock has been an important quay for centuries, transporting tin, copper and granite out of this important mining area downstream to Plymouth Docks.
 Today Calstock is a quiet village with a vibrant arts centre attracting musicians and artists from around Cornwall.